You are here

 Rachel Havrelock

 Rachel Havrelock is a graduate of the Joint Doctoral Program in Jewish Studies of University of California, Berkeley in partnership with the Graduate Theological Union.
-She is currently an associate professor of Jewish Studies and English at the University of Illinois at Chicago.
+She is currently an associate professor of Jewish Studies and English at the University of Illinois at Chicago, where she founded The UIC Freshwater Lab for Water Policy and Diplomacy.
+She sits on the boards of the trilateral Israeli-Palestinian-Jordanian NGO Ecopeace Middle East and the U.S.-Canadian Aqua Forum.

 She is the writer and director of the hip-hop play From Tel Aviv to Ramallah, about the daily lives of young people in the Israeli-Palestinian conflict, and she co-hosted Who Was Jesus, the Discovery Channel’s series on the historical Jesus.